Easter Weekend

 innocence is threadbare in our hands.

-We sip red wine; we pass around
+We sip red wine and pass around

 a joint.